 CWS works in partnership with communities and families in six Southeast Asian countries – Cambodia, Indonesia, Myanmar, Thailand, Timor-Leste and Vietnam – to help them improve their lives.
-We do this by enhancing access to information, education and hands-on training for development and disaster preparedness.
+We do this by enhancing access to information, hands-on education and training for development and disaster preparedness.
 National teams and local partners follow up with individuals and communities with coaching and monitoring to help ensure quality, accountability and sustainability.
 In Japan, CWS supports the work of CWS Japan: its advocacy and humanitarian initiatives in Japan as well as its development outreach and emergency response in other countries.

-CWS Myanmar | November 12, 2016
+CWS Myanmar | January 31, 2021

-CWS Japan | November 11, 2016
+CWS Japan | January 25, 2021